mcanthony/tonic-image-builder/docs/api/DataProberImageBuilder.md

 # DataProberImageBuilder

-This class definition let you create an ImageBuilder that let you process probe datasets.
-The implementation rely on a single off-screen canvas to generate the resulting image of a image stack.
+This class definition lets you create an ImageBuilder that lets you process probe datasets.
+The implementation relies on a single off-screen canvas to generate the resulting image of a image stack.

 ## constructor(queryDataModel, pushAsBuffer, lookupTableManager)